 Well, folks here we are at the end of the year, and what a year it has been.
 As always, it’s been a particularly good year for film because it’s always a good year for film.

 How do you make a sequel to a classic?
-It’s a difficult thing, the balance between paying homage to what came before and forging something new is a difficult one.
-An inch too far in either direction and you risk the ire of someone, either the fan who wants something new or the fan who really just wants the same thing all over again.
+It’s a difficult thing; the balance between paying homage to what came before and forging something new is difficult.
+An inch too far in either direction, and you risk the ire of someone, either the fan who wants something new or the fan who wants the same thing all over again.

 Doctor Sleep makes the question even more difficult.
-The film The Shining is, to reuse the word, a stone-cold classic.
-Adapted from Stephen Kings novel of the same name it takes many liberties with the story, so much so that King himself famously did not like it.
-King wrote the novel Doctor Sleep 36 years later as a sequel to his own work.
-So the question is how do you adapt a novel that serves as a sequel to a classic book and film which each has distinctly different arcs and in particular endings?
+The film The Shining is a stone-cold classic to reuse the word.
+Adapted from Stephen Kings novel of the same name, it takes many liberties with the story, so much so that King himself famously did not like it.
+King wrote the novel Doctor Sleep 36 years later as a sequel.
+So the question is, how do you adapt a novel that serves as a sequel to a classic book and film, each of which has distinctly different arcs and in particular endings?

 Look, I know that you’re here for the Star Wars: The Rise of Skywalker poster but we also have Doctor Sleep posters, four each from Frozen 2 and Birds of Prey, one hilarious poster for The Lighthouse, Pixar’s latest Onward, along with new sheets for Dolittle, Bombshell, and Disney’s Jungle Cruise.

 This week we have new posters for Bad Boys for Life, Burning Cane, Free Guy, The Gentlemen, Waves, I Lost My Body, No Time to Die, The Personal History of David Copperfield, Primal, and Doctor Sleep.

 Since we’re back on the writing train there are a fair number of trailers out there to catch up on.
 Too many really, so I’m just going to dive back in.
 Let’s do that now!